php-enqueue/enqueue-dev/docs/quick_tour.md

 ## Client

-It provides a high level abstraction.
+It provides an easy to use high level abstraction.
-The goal of the component is hide as much as possible details from you so you can concentrate on things that really matters.
+The goal of the component is hide as much as possible low level details so you can concentrate on things that really matters.
-For example, It configure a broker for you, if needed.
+For example, It configure a broker for you by creating queuest, exchanges and bind them.
 It provides easy to use services for producing and processing messages.
+It supports unified format for setting message expiration, delay, timestamp, correlation id.
-It supports message bus so different applications can send message to each other.
+It supports message bus so different applications can talk to each other.

 Here's an example of how you can send and consume messages.